News Hub: News Hub

 Waypoint Media purchased Independent News Network from Media Gateway in early June 2019 and renamed it to News Hub.
 As corporate director of news, Elden A. Hale Jr. was then appointed to head the division.
 The national version of the newscast was dropped at the same time.
-After a planned sale to Standard Media Group collapsed, Waypoint announced the sale of the hub to Coastal Television Broadcast Group in July 2021.
+After a planned sale to Standard Media Group collapsed, Waypoint announced the sale of the hub to Coastal Television Broadcasting Company in July 2021.

 Waypoint's WHPM-LD in Hattiesburg–Laurel, Mississippi retained its affiliation with News Hub after the hub's sale to Coastal.

-Coastal's KQDS-TV in Duluth, Minnesota and KVRR in Fargo, North Dakota (including KVRR's satellites, KBRR, KJRR and KNRR) do not utilize News Hub, instead broadcasting their own locally-produced newscasts.
+Coastal's KQDS-TV in Duluth, Minnesota and KVRR in Fargo, North Dakota (including KVRR's satellites, KBRR, KJRR and KNRR) do not utilize News Hub, retaining their locally-based news operations started by their former owners, Red River Broadcasting.
 Coastal's WLOV-TV in West Point, Mississippi, serving Columbus, Tupelo and Starkville, operated by Morris Multimedia, also does not utilize News Hub, instead airing newscasts produced by Morris Multimedia's Columbus-licensed WCBI-TV.
 Coastal's WJKP-LD in Corning, New York does not carry any newscasts.